Skip to content

 Plant-based meat alternatives

-The Vegetarian Butcher (Opens in a pop-up window ) is our leading plant-based meat brand.
-Its products are used by both consumers and chefs.
+The Vegetarian Butcher is our leading plant-based meat brand, with products used by both consumers and chefs.
 The brand has established many global partnerships with quick service restaurants such as Starbucks, Subway, Domino’s and Burger King.
 For example, one in five Burger King Whoppers sold in Germany is now plant-based.

-To ensure The Vegetarian Butcher contributes to our vision to deliver more sustainable diets, we’ve developed tailored nutrition standards for plant-based meat alternatives aligned with our general fortification guidelines for micronutrients like iron and vitamin B12.
+To ensure The Vegetarian Butcher contributes to our vision of delivering more sustainable diets, we’ve developed tailored nutrition standards for plant-based meat alternatives, aligned with our general fortification guidelines for micronutrients like iron and vitamin B12.
+We also invest in research to explore topics like the nutritional quality and satiety of plant-based products, providing valuable insights into consumer acceptance, emotional connection and nutrient intake compared to diets that include animal meat.

 Plant-based dressings